mhweiner/autorel/README.md

 The above will release to the `latest` channel (production) on NPM for the `main` branch, the `alpha` pre-release channel for the `develop` branch, and the `beta` pre-release channel for the `staging` branch.

 - Argument: `branches: ReleaseBranch[]`

+## useVersion

+The version to use for the release INSTEAD of the version being generated.
+Always results in a release being created unless `noRelease` is `true`. **Advanced usage only, not recommended for most users.**

+- CLI: `--use-version`
+- Argument: `useVersion: string`
+- Default: `undefined`

+> ❗️ Must be a valid SemVer version, without the `v`.

 # Sample YAML Configuration